vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 A letter of Paul to the Corinthiers is often seen as a point of departure of this phenomenon in Christianity:

-9 Oberlies 2000 points out that this practice, as part of the wider context of the brahmodya, is already attested in the Taittirīya Brāhman. a 2.3.9.9 and that an influence of Cynicism as argued by Ingalls (see below, p.
+9 Oberlies 2000 points out that this practice, as part of the wider context of the brahmodya, is already attested in the Taittirīya Brāhmaṇa 2.3.9.9 and that an influence of Cynicism as argued by Ingalls (see below, p.
 554) is very unlikely.
 Cf. Acharya 2013.
 In Bakker 2011 (below, p.
 553 ff.)
 I argue that the Pāśupata doctrine, practice and iconography (Lakulīśa) are to be conceived as orthogenetic.

 10 Translation based on Ingalls 1962.